Irish Breakfast Tea

 - 2. Marinate the chicken breasts in the mixture for at least 1 hour.

-- 3. Grill the chicken on medium heat for about 6-7 minutes per side or until fully cooked.
+- 3. Grill the chicken over medium heat for about 6-7 minutes on each side or until fully cooked.

 Irish Breakfast Tea Chia Pudding

-A creamy chia pudding infused with the rich flavor of Irish Breakfast Tea, making for a nutritious and satisfying breakfast or snack.
+A creamy and nutritious chia pudding infused with the rich flavor of Irish Breakfast Tea, perfect for breakfast or a snack.

 - 1 cup brewed Irish Breakfast Tea, cooled